tanghao-xiaomi/docs/en/device_dev_guide/connection/network/network_tools/curl.md

         print("curl -X POST -F file=@./a.log %s:4321/upload/" % my_ip())
         uvicorn.run(app, host="0.0.0.0", port=4321)
     ```

 2. Install dependencies.

     Run on the PC:

     ```Bash
     # Install Python dependencies
     pip install uvicorn fastapi python-multipart
     ```

 3. Run the upload script.

     ```Bash
     # Execute upload.py
     sudo chmod 777 upload.py

     ./upload.py
     ```

-The script will print a `curl` command template, e.g.:
+    The script will print a `curl` command template, for example:

     ```Bash
     curl -X POST -F file=@./a.log <PC_IP>:4321/upload/
     ```

 4. Upload the device file.

     On the connected device, run:

     ```Bash
     curl -X POST -F file=@/data/trace.log http://<PC_IP>:4321/upload/
     ```

     - `/data/trace.log`: Path to the file on the device.
     - `<PC_IP>`: The PC's IP address displayed by the script.

 5. Notes.

-- If the upload fails, check the PC's network configuration:
+    - If the upload fails, check the PC's network configuration, confirm the PC's WAN IP and update <PC_IP> in the command.

-      ```Nginx
+        ```bash
         ifconfig
         ```
-        Confirm the PC's WAN IP and update <PC_IP> in the command.

     - Ensure the device and PC are on the same network, and port 4321 is unblocked.

 ### 3、Retrieving Web Content

 Use `curl` to fetch and print webpage content:

 ```Bash
 curl www.example.com
 ```

-Note
+> **Note**
+>
-This sends a GET request to `www.example.com` and prints the response.
+> This sends a GET request to `www.example.com` and prints the response.
 Replace `www.example.com` with the target URL.

 ### 4. Fetching Network Files with Redirects

 Use the -L flag to follow redirects:

 ```Bash
 curl -L -o /data/test.mp3 https://example.com
 ```

 #### Key Considerations

 1. Example:

     - `https://example.com` is a placeholder.
 Replace it with the actual download link.
     - `/data/test.mp3` is the output path.
 Modify it as needed.

 2. Redirect Handling:

     Use `-L` to automatically follow redirects and fetch the final file.

 3. URL Format: